Maghrebi Arabic: Relationship with other languages

-Maghrebi Arabic speakers frequently borrow words from French (in Morocco, Algeria and Tunisia), Spanish (in northern Morocco and northwestern Algerian) and Italian (in Libya and Tunisia) and conjugate them according to the rules of their dialects with some exceptions (like passive voice for example).
-Since it is not always written, there is no standard and it is free to change quickly and to pick up new vocabulary from neighbouring languages.
-This is somewhat similar to what happened to Middle English after the Norman conquest.
+Maghrebi Arabic speakers frequently borrow words from French (in Morocco, Algeria and Tunisia), Spanish (in northern Morocco and northwestern Algeria) and Italian (in Libya and Tunisia) and conjugate them according to the rules of their dialects with some exceptions (like passive voice for example).
+As it is not always written, there is no standard and it is free to change quickly and to pick up new vocabulary from neighboring languages.
+This is comparable to the evolution of Middle English after the Norman Conquest.